Staying on a Fixed Rate Plan

 What happens after my Fixed Rate Plan expires?

-Once your Fixed Rate Plan expires, you’ll receive a letter just like this one advising you that you can either sign up to a new Fixed Rate Plan or switch to one of our variable plans.
+Once your Fixed Rate Plan expires, you’ll receive a letter or email advising you that you can either sign up to a new Fixed Rate Plan or switch to one of our variable plans.

 What happens if my circumstances change before my Fixed Rate Plan expires?